 A final economic indicator for Sedgwick County is the percentage of families whose income had been below the poverty level throughout the past 12 months.
 According to the U.S. Census Bureau, 2010 American Community Survey, between 2007 and 2010, Sedgwick County's percentage of impoverished families was 10.4 percent.
-In 2013, 11.2 percent of families in Sedgwick County lived below the poverty level.
-Families with children younger than 18 years of age experience higher poverty rates at 18.3 percent while families with children younger than 5 years of age experience poverty rates at 21.4 percent.
+In 2014, 11.1 percent of families in Sedgwick County lived below the poverty level, which is a slight decrease from the 2013 level of 11.2 percent.
+Families with children younger than 18 years of age experience higher poverty rates at 17.9 percent while families with children younger than 5 years of age experience poverty rates at 20.7 percent.